Frequently Asked Questions

 No, if there is a heart or the word ‘donor’ on the front of your license or state ID you are already enrolled in the organ and tissue donor registry and there is no need to submit the online registry form unless your information has changed.
 If your name or address has changed, please fill out and re-submit the online form.

 What does joining the Donate Life Organ & Tissue Donor Registry mean?

-• Being on the Donate Life Colorado or Wyoming Registry means that you have elected to have all of your organs and tissues made available for transplant and/or research at the time of your death.
+• Being on the Donate Life Wyoming Registry means that you have elected to have all of your organs and tissues made available for transplant and/or research at the time of your death.
 It is good to communicate your decision to be a donor with your family.

 • If you are an eligible donor, your family will be informed of your decision at the time of your death and asked to provide information about your medical and behavioral history.

 • If you wish to opt out of donating specific organs and/or tissue or donating for medical research you may list restrictions when filling out the online registry form on this site [in the ‘additional information section; please no commentary].
 Single restrictions are recorded in the donor registry